-The Company's 1997 Employee Stock Purchase Plan (the "1997 Purchase Plan") for employees of the Company was adopted by the Board of Directors on November 6, 1997 and by the Stockholders on December 18, 1997.
+The Company's 1997 Employee Stock Purchase Plan (the "1997 Purchase Plan") for employees of the Company was adopted by the Board of Directors on November 6, 1997 and will be submitted by the Stockholders of the Company for approval at a Special Meeting of Stockholders to be held on December 18, 1997.
 The 1997 Purchase Plan authorizes the issuance of a maximum of 250,000 shares of Common Stock pursuant to the exercise of nontransferable options granted to participating employees.